theodorabocin/goit-markup-hw-01/README.md

-# barber-shop
+# goit-markup-hw-01
-A simple barber-shop site
+A simple homeworkshop site